UTM-AdmiJW/DLSM-Trip-Tracking-PoF/README.md

 - Follow flutter naming convention.
 Directories and files should be named in `lowercase_with_underscores` format.
 The same goes for files.
 For classes, use `UpperCamelCase` format.

-- When using providers, there should be 2 types:
+- When using riverpod, there should be 2 types of providers:

     **1. Services**